These pages provides a brief overview but please read the policy and related documents for full details

 KIT days are optional, if you are interested in doing this, please discuss and agree these in advance with your line manager.

-You now have the option if you wish to, to end your adoption leave early and to share your remaining leave and pay entitlement with your partner.
+You now have the option if you wish to, to end your maternity leave early and to share your remaining leave and pay entitlement with your partner.